ClintonBeyene/airbnb-clone-project/README.md

   Sensitive data such as passwords and payment information are encrypted both in transit (using HTTPS) and at rest, protecting user privacy and financial data.

 Security is crucial for protecting user data, ensuring transaction integrity, and maintaining overall trust in the platform.

+## ⚙️ CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of testing, building, and deploying the application.
+This automation helps catch bugs early, ensures consistent code quality, and accelerates delivery by reducing manual steps.

+For this project, tools like **GitHub Actions** will be used to automate testing and deployment workflows, while **Docker** will help package the application into consistent, portable containers for reliable deployment across environments.

 ---